mau-network/mau/README.md

 ## INTRODUCTION

 This document describes a peer to peer (P2P) web2 applications convention.
-Utilizing the filesystem, PGP primitives and Kademlia DHT for data storage, privacy and peer discovery respectively.
+Utilizing the filesystem, PGP primitives and Kademlia protocol for data storage, privacy and peer discovery and routing respectively.
 With no parallel data structures constraints.

 ## PROBLEM